 Shingles are a good indicator of the health of your roof.
-Inspecting them can tell you a lot about whether your roof is nearing the end of its useful life.
 Keep your eyes peeled for signs of wear like:

 - Shingles that Don’t Lay Flat: Shingles that appear curled, buckled, cracked, or cupped indicate that they are worn out.

 - Missing Granules: If you look closely at a new shingle, you will see small particles that look like sand stuck all over them.
 If your shingles start to develop “bald spots” or areas with no granules, that indicates that they need to be replaced.
 Often, loose granules end up in the gutter, so check your gutters for excess particles.

 - Moss Growing on Roof: Moss can cause damage over time by holding moisture against your roof, we recommend you take action now.
 You can brush the moss off, but be careful not to damage the shingles.
 Also, keep in mind that removing the moss will not prevent it from growing back.
 You should contact a professional if you notice excess moss on your roof.

 - Dark Streaks: These can be a sign of airborne algae.
 While not necessarily damaging, algae streaks don’t look great.
 Try removing them with a 50:50 blend of water and bleach.
 When you rinse it off, make sure you use a low-pressure hose, so as not to damage the granules on your shingles or knock them loose.
 Also, bleach can be harmful to your landscaping, so be careful.

 Sign #2: Your Roof is More Than 20 Years Old

 Most asphalt shingle roofs need to be replaced every 20 years or so.
 It’s a good idea to track down your home records to find the last time it was reshingled.